 The strategy is that the students learn to develop prototype projects applicable in any aspect that relates to the city, starting with their capacity to analyse data, to integrate appropriate technology and design proposals that will change the current reality, which also includes the proposal of an economic model that is managed accordingly.

-The programme takes place in a network laboratory type of environment, where the students work in a very close and hands-on relationship with technology, preparing prototypes, investigation and analysis of the city through data while developing projects that come as a relevant response to the particular problems that affect the city.
-In the end, the student will have the skills developed by the various areas of study that he has undertaken, thus able to tackle any kind of project.
-To achieve this, the students will have to work both individually, in order to further develop their own skills, but also in collaborative group projects, either remotely or physically, with other universities or cities in which the Master in City and Technology is active.
+The programme takes place in the FAB LAB laboratory where the students work in a very close and hands-on relationship with technology.
+In the end, the student have the skills developed by the various areas of study that he has undertaken, thus able to tackle any kind of project.
+To achieve this, the students have to work both individually, in order to further develop their own skills, but also in collaborative group projects, either remotely or physically, with other universities or cities in which the Master in Prototyping Future Cities is active.

 The Master in Prototyping Future Cities programme is directed to: